rightpeach/jk/README.md

    **-Define training parameters**

-   By default, a fully connected neural network is used, and the network information is defined as 10* 50：
+   A fully connected neural network is used by default.
+The network information is defined as 10* 50：

     def initialize_NN(self, num_ins=3, num_outs=3, num_layers=10, hidden_size=50):
         return psci.network.FCNet(